-This multi-year research programme will provide a body of evidence and insights into institutional changes and their impact on economic development.
+This multi-year research programme provides a body of evidence and insights into institutional changes and their impact on economic development.

-While the importance of institutions in shaping trajectories of economic development is broadly acknowledged, research to date has neglected the impact of institutional change and the policy implications of this.
-We are working with a consortium of partners – including the Paris School of Economics and the Centre de Recherche en Économie de Développement (CRED) at the University of Namur – combining world-leading academic researchers with experienced policy influencers to address these evidence gaps.
+While the importance of institutions in shaping trajectories of economic development is broadly acknowledged, research to date has neglected the impact of institutional change and its policy implications.
+We worked with a consortium of partners – Paris School of Economics, the Centre de Recherche en Économie de Développement (CRED) at the University of Namur, and Aide à la Décision Economique (ADE) – combining world-leading academic researchers with experienced policy influencers to address these evidence gaps.

-Our work is divided into four research activities: (i) path-finding papers that take stock of existing evidence on specific issues; (ii) a new institutional diagnostic that builds on Hausmann, Rodrik, and Velasco’s growth diagnostic; (iii) coordinated Randomised Control Trials (RCTs) that seek to provide robust evidence on the effectiveness of different levers for change; and (iv) in-depth case studies.
+(iii) Randomised Control Trials (RCTs) that seek to provide robust evidence on the effectiveness of different levers for change; and

 Over recent years, academic research has driven major advances in our understanding of the relationship between institutions and economic development.
 However, the existing literature suffers from a number of limitations.